-VA home loans loan property requirements are simply, they are for primary residences only.
+VA home loan property requirements are simple, they are for primary residences only.
 This means you can only use the financing to buy a home you will live in full-time.
 There is a one-time exception to this rule, though.

-This is on a case-by-case basis and is a one-time exception that’s based on approval by the VA.
+This is on a case-by-case basis and is a one-time exception based on VA approval.

 If you aren’t disabled, you’ll pay 2.3% of the loan amount upfront the first time you use your benefits and 3.6% for any subsequent uses.

 If you make a down payment, though, the amount may drop:

 - 5% down payment – 1.65% funding fee